 “I’m not the actual person behind Bar Works.
 I’m one of the people sort of pushing it and driving it forward.
 That is actually where my skill sets come from.
 I was a headhunter in the past, you know, in a manner of speaking dealing with the meatware behing the hardware of a company.
 Companies are built with great people, it’s not just the technology behind them….

 “Bar Works is actually built by a couple of silent directors.
-The guys who had this idea of building something slightly different, you know it’s already available, the idea of having a workspace, a space you can work within is not new.”
+The guys who had this idea of building something slightly different, you know it’s already available, the opportunity of having a workspace, a space you can work within is not new.”

 Unfortunately, the interviewer, James Beach, didn’t ask who the “silent directors” behind the company are.
 But he did ask Sam Aura how Bar Works was funded.
 Here’s his reply: